ETZ2017/cnn-turtles-python3/README.md

 ### Using this code:

-Running run.sh in bash will run the full turtle detection workflow.
+Running run.sh in bash will run the full turtle detection workflow (inside the base model folder).

 #### Notes:
 * Python 2.7 is required and nonstandard python packages necessary are: numpy, scipy, keras, tables, and hdf5storage